blu2ns/SGR-steam-game-randomizer/README.md

 ## Setup
    * Clone the repository
-   * Install dependencies: pip install -r /path/to/requirements.txt
+   * Install dependencies with pip install -r ~/path/to/requirements.txt

   * Run the program, it will automatically prompt you to create the necessary files it needs.
 (It's best to put the .py file into its own folder)

   * The program will prompt you to input a API key and User ID.
 Input them when requested.
 Follow the instructions below if you need help with the API Key or User ID.